Our PhD programme has a single intake of up to13-14 students in October each year.

 It also asks some personal question to gather data required by EPSRC for its annual EDI monitoring.
 This data will not be made available to the shortlisting or interview panels and will be destroyed after the recruitment process is complete.
 There is always the option to tick ‘prefer not to say’ to any of these questions.

-Save a copy of your answers ona word document.
+Save a copy of your answers on a word document or download a copy of the PDF available once you have submitted your application form.
 You may then use this copy to submit as your ‘personal statement’ at the next stage of the process.
 This form cannot be edited after submission – if you make a mistake you will need to submit a new application form and contact us to delete the first one.

 Part 2